MPoL-dev/MPoL/docs/ci-tutorials/loose-visibilities.md

 nufft = fourier.NuFFT(coords=coords, nchan=nchan, uu=uu_chan, vv=vv_chan)
 ```

-Now let's put the NuFFT aside for a moment while we initialize the {class}`mpol.gridding.Gridder` object and create an image for use in the forward model.
+Now let's put the NuFFT aside for a moment while we initialize the {class}`mpol.gridding.DataAverager` object and create an image for use in the forward model.

 ## Compared to the {class}`mpol.gridding.DataAverager` object